Toilal/stealthbox/README.md

 ## Components

-- Change password for each component as soon as possible.
+- Change password for each component as soon as container is running.
-- Replace `<stealthbox>` with IP address of your server and `<8443>`/`<8022>` with ports used on `docker run`.
+- Replace `<stealthbox>` with IP address of your server and `<8443>`/`<8022>` with ports used in `docker run` command.

 ### [Pydio](https://pyd.io/)